sajmons/CollimationCircles/README.md

 Main purpose of this program is to help you with aligning optical elements of your telescope such as secondary mirror, primary mirror, focuser, etc.

-Collimation Circles is developed with .NET 8 and AvaloniaUI Framework using MVVM architecture patern.
-Program was tested on Windows 10 and 11, Ununtu Linux 22.04.1 LTS (Wayland), Raspberry PI OS Bullseye and Bookworm.
-I'm not able to test it on macOS (only in virtual machine), but it should work.
+Collimation Circles is developed with .NET 10 and AvaloniaUI Framework using MVVM architecture pattern.
+Program was tested on Windows 10 and 11, Ubuntu Linux 22.04.1 LTS (Wayland), Raspberry PI OS Bullseye and Bookworm, and macOS arm64 (Apple Silicon).

 Feel free to report any issues.
 Suggestions and contributions are welcome!